Modular functoriality in the Local Langlands Correspondence

 We note that for the classical affine Grassmannians, Mautner-Riche \cite{MR18} have proven the relevant statements, relating normalized parity sheaves to tilting modules, in the optimal generality, improving on \cite{JMW16}.
 However, the proof of Mautner-Riche relies on various techniques that have not yet been developed in the setting of $p$-adic geometry.
-Hence our results here are to some extent a ``proof of concept'', and we leave the optimization of technical hypotheses for future work.
+Hence our results here are somewhat of a ``proof of concept'', and we leave the optimization of technical hypotheses for future work.

 We begin in \S \ref{ssec: geom satake} with some recollections and elaborations on the Geometric Satake equivalence of Fargues-Scholze.
 Then in \S \ref{ssec: parity and tilting} we formulate the main results relating parity sheaves and tilting modules through this equivalence.
 In \S \ref{ssec: proof of parity = tilting part 1} we begin the proof, reducing it to the case of quasi-minuscule highest weight.
 Finally, \S \ref{ssec: proof of parity = tilting part 2} completes the proof of this case.